ThinkDataEd/student/docs/unit1/lesson16.md

     | **Total** |  |  |  |

-12. <strong style="color: red;">Now it's your turn.
-Come up with your own two questions about two categorical variables, then create a two-way table for organizing your data.</strong>
+12. Now it's your turn.
+Come up with your own two questions about two categorical variables, then create a two-way table for organizing your data.
+Record these in your IDS Journal.

 ###**Reflection**